-The Music course will help you to develop your creative abilities, communication and presentation skills, teamwork, self-management, application of IT, critical reflection, physical dexterity and the specific skills of listening, composing and performing.
+The Music course will help you to develop your creative abilities, communication and presentation skills, teamwork, self-management, IT skills, critical reflection, physical dexterity and the specific skills of listening, composing and performing.
 These are essential skills for further musical study and highly transferable to other subject areas.

 The course is built around four areas of study.
-Each of these will involve listening to, composing and performing music related to a theme.
+Each of these involves listening to, composing and performing music related to a theme.
 The themes are: